 - Record series in the index: NRS 12212

-This index was compiled by Clifford McNeil and Fay McKenzie-Edmonds [4/4508], Elizabeth Roberts [4/4510] (who also retain the copyright), and State Records Volunteers.
-State Records wishes to acknowledge their combined contribution to this index.
+This index was compiled by Clifford McNeil and Fay McKenzie-Edmonds [4/4508], Elizabeth Roberts [4/4510] (who also retain the copyright), and our volunteers.
+We wish to acknowledge their combined contribution to this index.

 The earliest references to applications by convicts wishing to marry are contained in the Colonial Secretary’s Papers, 1788-1825.